soilqualitylab/soilqualitylab.github.io/src/chapter_6.md

 - Practice awareness of body's changing needs
 - Prepare hydration strategies for fall activities

+### REMINDER: Use AI only to make some of the tasks less menial, but ONLY rely on AI to furnish a high-level cliche-rich overview of the conventional wisdom embedded in ALL large language models driving all AI ... but don't trust AI to think for you;  the roadmap that AI provides -- you have to [PAY CLOSE ATTENTION TO COGNITIVE OFFLOADING](https://www.youtube.com/watch?v=6sJ50Ybp44I&t=840s).

 ### Day 90 - August 29, 2025 | Mobility: Summer Mobility Assessment
 - Test flexibility and mobility gains from summer
 - Document progress in photos or measurements
 - Celebrate improvements in movement quality
 - Plan mobility focus areas for fall season

+### REMINDER: Use AI only to make some of the tasks less menial, but ONLY rely on AI to furnish a high-level cliche-rich overview of the conventional wisdom embedded in ALL large language models driving all AI ... but don't trust AI to think for you;  the roadmap that AI provides -- you have to [PAY CLOSE ATTENTION TO COGNITIVE OFFLOADING](https://www.youtube.com/watch?v=6sJ50Ybp44I&t=840s).

 ### Day 91 - August 30, 2025 | Christian Spiritual Health: Faithful Consistency
 - Reflect on God's faithfulness in your health journey
 - Practice gratitude for ability to maintain healthy habits
 - Connect physical consistency to spiritual faithfulness
 - Commit to continued stewardship in new season

+### REMINDER: Use AI only to make some of the tasks less menial, but ONLY rely on AI to furnish a high-level cliche-rich overview of the conventional wisdom embedded in ALL large language models driving all AI ... but don't trust AI to think for you;  the roadmap that AI provides -- you have to [PAY CLOSE ATTENTION TO COGNITIVE OFFLOADING](https://www.youtube.com/watch?v=6sJ50Ybp44I&t=840s).

 ### Day 92 - August 31, 2025 | Strength Training: Summer Strength Assessment
 - Test strength improvements from summer training